martincrumlish/localhubadmin/README.md

 We provide automated setup scripts that handle all the installation steps for you.

+**Before running the setup script:**
+1. Edit `.env.example` and add your Google Maps API keys (see Google Maps Platform Setup above)

 #### For Windows:

+**Note**: You may need to run as Administrator on some Windows systems.

 ```bash
 git clone https://github.com/martincrumlish/localhubadmin.git